Kennedy Space Center Visitor Complex: Rocket Garden

-The Rocket Garden is located inside the front entrance, beyond Heroes & Legends.It is an outdoor display of historic rockets that put Americans and satellites in space.
+The Rocket Garden is located inside the front entrance, beyond Heroes & Legends.
+It is an outdoor display of historic rockets that put Americans and satellites in space.
 Visitors can walk up to and around the base of the rockets.
-All of the rockets in the garden are legitimate rockets with the exception of the Mercury-Atlas, which is a re-creation replica.
+All of the rockets in the garden are functional articles with the exception of the Mercury-Atlas, which is a replica.
 The Mercury-Redstone, Mercury-Atlas, and Titan II rockets launched astronauts and the Juno I, Juno II, Thor-Delta, and Atlas-Agena rockets launched satellites from Cape Canaveral.
 These are mounted upright whereas the largest rocket, a Saturn IB, is mounted on its side.
 Saturn IB rockets launched Apollo Command/Service Modules into Earth orbit for Apollo, Skylab, and the Apollo–Soyuz Test Project.
 The Saturn IB was restored in 2018.
 In March 2021, a Delta II launch vehicle was added to the Rocket Garden.

 The Juno I on display is painted with serial number "UE", a reference to the vehicle that launched the first U.S. satellite, Explorer 1.
 A Juno II launched the first American probe to escape Earth's gravity and fly past the Moon.
 Atlas-Agena rockets launched early probes to the Moon, Venus, and Mars, as well as the Agena target vehicles used in rendezvous and docking by Gemini spacecraft — a necessary technique for the following Apollo missions.
 The Thor-Delta was one of the most reliable and frequently used launch vehicles.
 The Titan II on display is a refurbished Air Force ICBM with a replica Gemini spacecraft, painted to resemble the Gemini 3 booster.
 It was rescued from the Arizona Boneyard and erected in 2010 to replace a deteriorating mockup composed of two first stages which had been on display for more than 20 years.
 The Saturn IB on display is SA-209 which was designated for a possible Skylab Rescue mission.

 The garden also features mock-ups of capsules from the Mercury, Gemini, and Apollo programs that visitors can get in.
 An F-1 rocket engine that powered the first stage of the Saturn V is also on display.
 Free guided tours of the garden are available daily.

 In June 2019, visitor complex official Therrin Protze offered placement of a Falcon 9 or Falcon Heavy booster in the garden to SpaceX: "We have the space available and the capability to make it happen".
 SpaceX chief executive Elon Musk responded expressing interest in the offer.